chris1248/MsbuildRefactor/README.md

 In the details view, you can find out *which* projects define a property with the specified value.
 Simply right click over the value, and a popup menu will appear:

 ![Right Click Menu](docs/allpropsLV_right_click_menu.PNG)

 Currently it has only one menu item: 'Show Projects'.
-Select it, and a window will display showing the list of projects.
+Select it, and a window will display showing the list of projects:

 ![Projects sorted by value](docs/list_of_projects.PNG)

 # What this is NOT